 Knowledge Sharing and Regional Cooperation

 Regional cooperation is essential in South Asia to address the common challenges to agriculture.
-For the facilitation fo knowledge sharing and cross-border technology transfer, the SAART Agricultural Center (SAC) played an important role; for example, Bhutan benefited from germplasm and agriculture tech transfer with India, Nepal, and Bangladesh, which improved its crop productivity and diversity (SAC, 2018).
+For the facilitation of knowledge sharing and cross-border technology transfer, the SAART Agricultural Center (SAC) played an important role; for example, Bhutan benefited from germplasm and agriculture tech transfer with India, Nepal, and Bangladesh, which improved its crop productivity and diversity (SAC, 2018).

 The establishment of a regional innovation platform, which the SAC proposed, can help accelerate the adoption of productivity-enhancing and climate-resilient technologies.
 Such platforms could enable farmers, researchers, and policymakers to cooperate, address region-specific challenges, and share best practices collectively (SAC, 2018).